A-Ravioli/Automated-Email-Response-Assistant/README.md

 ### Backend Setup

-1. Navigate to the `backend` directory:
+1. Navigate to the backend directory:
     ```bash
-    cd backend
+    cd src-python
     ```

 2. Create a virtual environment and activate it: